xocmot/Data-Validate/README.md

 Easy Setup in 3 steps.
 Provides the following validations:

-•Required Field Validators (Radio, Checkbox, Textbox), •Email Validator,
+• Required Field Validators (Radio, Checkbox, Textbox)
-•Password Validator,
-•Credit Card Validator,
+• Email Validator
+• Password Validator
+• Credit Card Validator
-•Compare Two Fields Validator,
+• Compare Two Fields Validator
-•Minimum # of Characters Validator,
+• Minimum # of Characters Validator
-•Maximum # of Characters Validator,
+• Maximum # of Characters Validator
-•Range of Characters Validator,
+• Range of Characters Validator
-•Alpha Characters Validator,
-•Numeric Characters Validator,
-•Alpha-Numeric Characters Validator,
+• Alpha Characters Validator
+• Numeric Characters Validator
+• Alpha-Numeric Characters Validator
-•Alpha-Numeric and Alpha Numeric with Spaces Validator, •AND Special Characters Validator.
+• Alpha-Numeric and Alpha Numeric with Spaces Validator
+• AND Special Characters Validator

 Please donate if you like Data-Validate by going to Data-Validate.com and click the donate button.